apontini/mina-proteus/README.md

 ```

 ## Maintenance
-I'll be rearely maintaining this gem due to lack of time, if you want to contibute feel free to fork it, branch it and then create a pull request
+I'll be rarely maintaining this gem due to lack of time, if you want to contibute feel free to fork it, branch it and then create a pull request